 How much does each plane cost?

-Airbus has always prided itself on trying to out beat Boeing on price (thanks to their government subsidization) but it looks like in this scenario Airbus is unable to beat the production line already set up by Boeing.
+Airbus has always prided itself on trying to outdo Boeing on price (thanks to their government subsidization).
+However, it looks like in this scenario, Airbus is unable to beat the production line already set up by Boeing.
+(Prices as of 2018).

 Winner: Boeing 787